Big John Studd: Feud with The Heenan Family (1988–1989)

 After retiring for two years, Studd announced his return to the WWF on the Brother Love Show in December 1988.
 An elated Bobby Heenan appeared on the set to welcome Studd back to the Heenan family.
-However, with Heenan now also managing his old adversary André the Giant, Studd rejected the offer and ran Heenan off the Brother Love set, thus turning face.
+With Heenan now also managing his old adversary André the Giant, Studd rejected the offer and ran Heenan off the Brother Love set, thus turning face.
 Studd went on to feud with several members of the Heenan family, including André, who had turned heel during Studd's absence, and Haku.

 At Royal Rumble on January 15, 1989, Studd won the Royal Rumble match by last eliminating Ted DiBiase.
 He then served as a special guest referee in the match between Jake "The Snake" Roberts and André at WrestleMania V on April 2, which Roberts won when he disqualified André, who attacked Studd from behind.
 Studd's last match with the WWF took place on June 4, with Hillbilly Jim wrestling in Studd's place later that month.
 Studd quit the WWF over a financial dispute with Vince McMahon.